 front cover

 I spent some time in the metals studio this week with Elizabeth Turrell and Eileen Wallace who have been teaching the class "Enameling for Books and More."
 I've been interested in book making for a long time and finally had a chance to learn how to build a simple book, made even more exciting for me because I got to make a metal book.
 I began by chopping up some steel into 2" x 2" pieces and brushed each with liquid enamels (just like I did a year ago in Helen Carnac's class).
 I used a scribe to draw on each, creating a sketch that linked from page to page.
 I had some problems with a few of the panels during firing and thought they were unusable until Elizabeth suggested I sandblast them.
 So I played around with sandblasting, removing material in specific places.
 Then I added more enamel, re-fired, and tried to reveal a little of the layers underneath as I smoothed the surfaces with an abrasive pad.
 What resulted is a wintry landscape that felt more like my work than my original plan for a simple linked drawing.
-Once each panel was complete I made an accordion style book with book cloth and Gudy V, a very sticky and strong sheet adhesive.
+Once each panel was complete I made an accordion style book with book cloth and Gudy V, a very sticky and strong sheet adhesive. pages

 back cover